-Tags are a versatile tool within your Zendesk utility belt.
+Tags are a versatile tool within the Zendesk Support utility belt.
 Because they can be used in many different contexts, they are often your best bet when trying to set up custom workflows.
 We discussed previously how you can use tags to analyze your macro use.
 In this tip of the week, we’re going to see how tags can be used to build automated workflows when using custom fields.

 Adding Custom Fields

-Adding custom fields to your Zendesk web form allows the form to fit your specific business’ needs.
-For instance, let’s say you run a screen-printing business, and you direct customers to your Zendesk web form to field questions about your various products.
+Adding custom fields to Zendesk Support web form allows the form to fit your specific business’ needs.
+For instance, let’s say you run a screen-printing business, and you direct customers to your Zendesk Support web form to field questions about your various products.
 In order to make the form more relevant to your business, you’ll want to add a custom field called “products.”
 This way, your customers can indicate which products they are writing about.

 To do so, go to the Manage tab in the top navbar and click Ticket Fields.
 Next choose “add custom field” in the upper right.
 You can add a number of different kinds of fields to your customer request web form, but for now, let’s go with a drop-down list.

 On the next page, you’ll fill out the options for your new ticket field.

 Custom fields can be for agents only, or you can make them visible to end-users.
 In this example, let’s make the fields visible and also editable — meaning your customers can choose a product and change the value of this field.
 You can also enter the options you want to include in the dropdown.

 Note that each custom field automatically gets an associated tag.
 You’ll see why in just a second.